Gaotrees/caffe-doc/The-Datum-Object.md

 # Datum

 Datum is a Google Protobuf Message class used to store data and optionally a label.
-A Datum can be though of a as a matrix with three dimensions: width, height, and channel.
+A Datum can be thought of a as a matrix with three dimensions: width, height, and channel.

 ## Simple Example